 In Search of Techno-Sanity …

-3 Pillars of good software for human sanity:
+3 Pillars of good software:

 1. Accessibility – ease of using the software in the process from obtaining it, to producing something from it.
 Perhaps a total human life cost analysis would be more practical in evaluating this category.